Chart Color Schemes

 Educational outcomes in Grindelwald - Lanena fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-In Grindelwald-Lanena trail region, 21.1% of residents aged 15 and above hold university degrees, compared to Australia's 30.4%.
-This indicates potential for educational development.
-Bachelor degrees are the most common (14.0%), followed by postgraduate qualifications (4.6%) and graduate diplomas (2.5%).
-Vocational credentials are also prevalent, with 41.4% of residents aged 15 and above holding them, including advanced diplomas (11.0%) and certificates (30.4%).
+Grindelwald-Lanena trail has educational qualifications with 21.1% of its residents aged 15+ holding university degrees, compared to Australia's 30.4%.
+This indicates potential for educational development and skill enhancement.
+Bachelor degrees are the most common at 14.0%, followed by postgraduate qualifications (4.6%) and graduate diplomas (2.5%).
+Trade and technical skills are prominent with 41.4% of residents aged 15+ holding vocational credentials - advanced diplomas (11.0%) and certificates (30.4%).

 Frequently Asked Questions - Education